LorenzoRD2003/lolo-lang/README.md

 ## Frontend Architecture

 The frontend is implemented as a staged pipeline.

-Each compilation phase is modeled as an independent `Stage` implementing a common trait.
+- The compilation pipeline uses trait-based dynamic dispatch for extensibility.

+- Individual semantic passes use a statically-dispatched visitor pattern for AST traversal.

+This separation ensures:

+- Extensibility at the pipeline level

+- Performance and clarity at the AST traversal level

 Current frontend stages: